Four Outdoor Lawn Games for Adults That You've Never Heard Of

 There are a ton of fun lawn games for adults that you may not be familiar with.
-They all have different space requirements, and they all have different skill levels, but the one common thread is that they're a blast.
+They all have different space requirements and varying skill requirements, but there's one common thread: these new games are a blast.

 It's hard to go wrong with most of the choices that I'm going to present, but you do want to be careful and select outdoor yard games for adults that will suit the party, the people attending and the overall theme of the event.
 When done right, a good yard game will be something people will talk about and remember for a long time.
 It's highly recommended for a successful backyard party.

-If there is a good mixture of personality types, it's a good idea to choose a game with broad appeal, or have a couple of options available and let people choose.
+When all else fails, it's a good idea to choose a game with broad appeal, or have a couple of options available and let people choose.

-In order to choose a fun outdoor game for grown ups, do your best to try out the game before you purchase it.
+In order to choose a fun outdoor game for grown-ups, do your best to try out the game before you purchase it.
 Find a friend who has it, or ask the store if they have a version on display so you can give it a whirl.

 KanJam: Frisbee and Volleyball?